marcj71/fluart/README.md

 <dd>If all received data bits are low and the stop bit is low as well, the break
     detector is activated.
 When <tt>BRK_LEN</tt> low bits have passed,
     <tt>rx_brk</tt> will be high for one clock cycle.

-    If not all data bits were low, but the stop bit was low, or if a low pulse on <tt>rxd</tt> did not last at least <tt>BRK_LEN</tt> bit periods, <tt>rx_err</tt> will be set high for one clock cycle.
+    <br>If not all data bits were low, but the stop bit was low, or if a low
+    pulse on <tt>rxd</tt> did not last at least <tt>BRK_LEN</tt> bit periods, <tt>rx_err</tt> will be set high for one clock cycle.
 The received data is available on <tt>rx_data</tt> for inspection.</dd>